CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 Without getting too into the details of how the command works, we can see examine the command.

 - The command is `regress`.
-- In the list of variables, the first position (the `y`) in a privileged position as the dependent variable, and all remaining variables are independent.
-(In other words, the variable is of one type, the remainder (in any order) are another type.)
+- In the list of variables, the first position (the `y`) is in a privileged position as the dependent variable, and all remaining variables are independent.
+(In other words, the `y` variable is of one type, the remainder (in any order) are another type.)
-- We are fitting the model on on the subset where `z > 5`.
+- We are fitting the model on the subset where `z > 5`.
 - There are two options, `vce(robust)` which changes how the model is estimated and `beta` which changes how the output is displayed.

 ^#^^#^^#^ Referring to variables